cbitosc/HTF21-Team-44/README.md

 - Add the expriy date which will automatically erase the Pill after it expires
 - Notifies you at proper time to take the pill
 - CRUD operations

- ## How it works ?

- :tv: Video tutorial on this same topic
  Url : https://sayakongit.github.io/HTF21-Team-44/